Skip to content

 The vendor of the firewall has released updates for new vulnerabilities that have become apparent.
 Your MSP sends the IT operations manager a maintenance schedule and costs to do the updates in February.

-Your organisation hasn’t allocated budget for upgrades because when the budgets were drawn up it was assumed that it was covered by the service contract, which had a line referring to ‘firewall maintenance’.
+Your organisation hasn’t allocated budget for upgrades because when the budgets were drawn up it was assumed that these were covered by the service contract, which had a line referring to ‘firewall maintenance’.

 The IT operations manager, concerned about raising the issue, decides to defer the upgrade to July when funds become available in the new financial year, informing the director of their decision in the next management meeting.
 The director assumes that the operations manager has weighed up the risks appropriately.